Do German Shepherds need grooming?

 Coat and skincare

-The skin and hair of German Shepherds are susceptible to many commercial products used on dogs.
-Because of this, it is important to use personal care products that do not contain alcohol or other harmful chemicals that can damage the skin, such as fragrances.
+German Shepherds’ skin and hair are susceptible to many commercial products used on dogs.
+Because of this, it is important to use personal care products that do not contain alcohol or other harmful chemicals, such as fragrances, that can damage the skin.

 The ears, tail, and face insides are susceptible to bacteria buildup because they aren’t exposed to the same air circulation as other areas of your pet’s body.
 It’s important not to neglect those areas when cleaning your German shepherd, mainly because they collect dirt and debris much more quickly than other parts of their bodies due to their size.
 You can use cotton balls dipped in alcohol.